lyatiss/tcp_probe_plus/README.md

 The memory used by the flow table is controlled by two parameters:

 - maxflows: Maximum number of flows tracked by this module.
-- hashsize: Hashtable bucket size.
-This is a more granular control that determines the maximum number of flows, that have the same hash value, that will be tracked.
+- hashsize: Size of the hashtable.

 ##### hashsize

-This parameter defines the size of the hashtable buckets.
+This parameter defines the size of the hashtable.

 - default size: automatically calculated - similar to the netfilter connection tracker
-- x: hashtable bucket size
+- x: size of the hashtable - number of slots that the hashtable has

+A linked list is used to track flows that hash to the same slot in the hashtable.

 Example: